torrileigh/stat_comp_fp23/README.md

 # stat_comp_fp23
 Final Project for Statistical Computing @Belmont University Fall 23

-This project explores the Billionaires Statistics Dataset (2023) by Nidula Elgiriyewithana, available on Kaggle.
+This project explores the Billionaires Statistics Dataset (2023) by Nidula Elgiriyewithana, available on Kaggle here: https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset
 It includes initial exploratory data anlaysis, followed by three types of hypothesis testing: a chance model, a permutation test, and a bootstrapped confidence interval.